 In November 2015, Austin Way magazine featured Goodall’s Black Angus beef burger in its “4 Austin Burgers You Can't Resist” roundup.
 It comes on a puffy challah bun with bacon marmalade.
 This is an excellent date place if one of you wants a burger and the other wants high-end seafood.
 The clams and scallops routinely earn rave reviews.
 The restaurant is located inside the lovely Hotel Ella, a renovated turn-of-the century mansion.

 Casino El Camino

 You might have low expectations for a cheeseburger served at a dive bar on 6th Street, but Casino El Camino has consistently earned top-burger awards for over a decade.
-Most recently, Austin Monthly magazine awarded top honors to the bar’s buffalo burger with bleu cheese in September 2015.
+Austin Monthly magazine awarded top honors to the bar’s buffalo burger with bleu cheese in September 2015.